defparam/higan-verilog/README.md

 5) make -C icarus

 The current model of memsnoop.v passes all bus accesses without modification.
 Feel free to modify the verilog and re-compile higan.

+This current model also dumps waveforms to memsnoop_dump.vcd to view in gtkwave